thoni56/dokuwiki2wikijs/README.md

 - Flag wrong internal links since pandoc can only correctly convert internal links if the double square brackets contain an existing page path, if it is to the "titel" of a page the link will be broken.
 Don't know how to fix them...
 - Make un-mangling of filenames an option
 - Handle media, which is a completely unchartered territory since I don't know how to import media into wiki.js...
+Will probably have to go through the API

 # Notes

-- At one point we tried to build upon [dokuwiki2git](https://github.com/hoxu/dokuwiki2git) since Wiki.js has an option to use git as a backing store.
-However it turned out that it would just import the latest version of every page anyway.
-Neither did it use the user info from the commits, all pages will be created by whoever does the import anyway.
-We could not find any benefits over a simple file storage, so we went back to just handling the current version of the pages.

 - Dokuwiki have multiple ways to find the page for a folder